What Is WPM in Typing?

 WPM = (Total characters typed ÷ 5) ÷ Time (minutes)

-Some platforms show two versions of speed:
+Some platforms also show two versions of speed:

 ✅ WPM Example (Quick Calculation)